blahcat/blahcat.github.io/_posts/2017-08-14-a-primer-to-windows-x64-shellcoding.md

 {% endhighlight %}

-If we nullify the last nibble of the address (i.e. AND with -0xf on x64, -7 on x86), we end up having the token's structure address:
+If we nullify the last nibble of the address (i.e. AND with -0xf on x64, -7 on x86), we end up having the `System` token's address:

 {% highlight text %}
 kd> ?
 0xffffc000`2f405598 & -f